sql-machine-learning/elasticdl/docs/designs/ps_design.md

 The optimizer supports two kinds of parameter updating strategies: synchronous-SGD and asynchronous-SGD.

 - In synchronous-SGD, the optimizer needs to wait for a certain number of gradients from workers, and then apply the gradients to parameters.
-- In asynchronous-SGD, the `apply_gradient` function of optimizer inside will be called inside `push_gradient` RPC service directly.
+- In asynchronous-SGD, the `apply_gradient` function of optimizer will be called inside `push_gradient` RPC service directly.

 ### Delayed Model Updating

-In order to reduce the communication overhead between workers and parameter servers, we propose a strategy called delayed model updating.
+In order to reduce the communication load between workers and parameter servers, we propose a strategy called delayed model updating.
 A worker runs several rounds of forward/backward computation using its local model, and keep the gradients locally.
 After finishing, it pushes gradients to parameter servers.

 **Note**

 Since the local model is only a part of the global model, in some circumstance, workers still has to pull the embedding vector parameter from parameter servers if there exits unknow item ids in a minibatch data.
-In async mode, this will lead to relative newer embedding part parameters, but relative older other part parameters.
+In asynchronous-SGD, this will lead to relative newer embedding part parameters, but relative older other part parameters.

 ### Short Summary